johnzastrow/mqs/docs/vectors2gpkg/README.md

 3. Ensuring names don't start with numbers
 4. Removing excessive underscores
 5. Limiting to 63 characters (SQLite identifier limit)
+6. **Handling duplicates** by appending incrementing numbers

 **Examples**:
 - `my-data file.shp` → `my_data_file`
 - `123roads.shp` → `layer_123roads`
 - `special$chars%.shp` → `special_chars_`

+**Duplicate Handling**:
+When multiple files would generate the same layer name, the script automatically handles this by appending incrementing numbers:
+- First occurrence: `roads` → `roads`
+- Second occurrence: `roads` → `roads_1`
+- Third occurrence: `roads` → `roads_2`
+- And so on...

+This ensures no data is lost due to naming collisions and all layers are preserved in the final GeoPackage.

 ## Style Application